 Early Symptoms of Conductive Hearing Loss

-Here are some of the early symptoms lg conductive hearing loss:
+Here are some of the early symptoms of conductive hearing loss:

 - Difficulty hearing on the phone.